dev4press/gd-forum-manager-for-bbpress/readme.txt

 == Description ==
 Editing topics and forums in the bbPress powered forums can be a slow process because you can do it only from the edit pages, and for forums only from the administration side.
 If you need to perform quick changes, close topics, rename them, that can take a while if you need to go through several screens to reach the edit page.

+= Quick Introduction Video =
+https://www.youtube.com/watch?v=-zS7cZaZ11A

 Now, with GD Forum Manager for bbPress, you can do it quick and accessible from any topics or forums list on the frontend in two ways: single forum or topic editing and bulk editing of one or more selected forums or topics.
 Every forum or topic list (single forum, forums or topics index, topic views, user profile) now has controls to edit a single item or select items for bulk editing.
 And editing is done using popup modal dialog.
 You can even do something that bbPress doesn't allow you to do: change the author of the topic.

-= Plugin In Action =
-https://www.youtube.com/watch?v=-zS7cZaZ11A

-= Features Overview =
+= Feature Overview =
 * Using AJAX to retrieve actions and values
 * Using AJAX to perform the edit operations
 * Modal popup to display edit and bulk edit actions